GAP-LAB-CUHK-SZ/SAMPro3D/README.md

   </a>
 </p>

-*SAMPro3D* can segment **ANY** 3D indoor scenes <b><font color="Tomato">WITHOUT</font></b> training.
+*SAMPro3D* can segment **ANY** 3D indoor scenes <b>WITHOUT</b> training.
 It achieves higher quality and more diverse segmentation than previous zero-shot or fully supervised approaches, and in many cases even surpasses human-level annotations.
 <br>

 If you find our code or work helpful, please cite: